connorajersch/tireswap/README.md

 TireSwap solves this problem by analyzing years of historical weather patterns from your specific location to provide data-driven recommendations.
 No more guessing, no more relying on arbitrary calendar dates.
 Just smart, localized advice based on real climate trends.

-## The Science Behind It
+## What We Use

 Winter tires are engineered to perform better below 7°C, while summer tires excel above that threshold.
 TireSwap analyzes:

 - **Temperature Patterns**: When does your area consistently cross the 7°C threshold?
-- **Multi-Year Trends**: Statistical analysis across decades of data for reliable predictions
+- **Multi-Year Trends**: Statistical analysis across recent years of data for reliable predictions
-- **Local Climate Stations**: Uses the nearest weather stations for hyper-local accuracy
+- **Local Climate Stations**: Uses the nearest weather stations for local results

 ## How It Works